Art Institute of Chicago

-Art on theMART projects four renowned artworks by Andy Warhol in alignment with the Art Institute of Chicago’s fall exhibition Andy Warhol—From A to B and Back Again across the 2.5 acre river-facade of theMART.
-The artworks, Andy Warhol’s Liz #3 [Early Colored Liz], Flowers, Shot Orange Marilyn, and Cow Wallpaper [Pink on Yellow] join the current Fall Program.
-The selections are accompanied by the song "Lakkalia" by Blue Dot.
+Art on theMART projected four renowned artworks by Andy Warhol in alignment with the Art Institute of Chicago’s fall exhibition Andy Warhol—From A to B and Back Again across the 2.5 acre river-facade of theMART.
+The artworks, Andy Warhol’s Liz #3 [Early Colored Liz], Flowers, Shot Orange Marilyn, and Cow Wallpaper [Pink on Yellow] joined the Fall 2019 Program.
+The selections were accompanied by the song "Lakkalia" by Blue Dot.
 The partnership enables these masterpieces to be seen by the thousands of locals and visitors traversing downtown Chicago and the Chicago Riverwalk each evening.

 “In the spirit of both virtuosity and curiosity, we look forward to the next iteration of our valued partnership with the Art Institute of Chicago as we launch a selection of projected images by Andy Warhol,” said Art on theMART Executive Director Cynthia Noble.
 “We are honored that after the launch of select permanent collection images this summer, Art on theMART continues to be a platform that extends the programming of a beloved Chicago institution.”